Board chair, pastor, writer, listener, intercultural trainer.

 Board treasurer, businesswoman, global vagabond, former rally car racer.

 Carol spent 35 years as CFO, CEO and COO of various non-profit organizations, governmental agencies and in business within the private sector.
-This included a role as executive vice president for the Portland Oregon Visitors Association.
+This includes roles as executive vice president for Travel Portland and The Urban League of Portland.
 Carol is a master of strategy with accounting, human resources and internal administration skills under her belt.
 Having managed considerable staff and billion dollar budgets, Carol has been recognized as an award-winning leader for both her business and charitable contributions.

 With a wonderful combination of strategic skill, compassion and humor, Carol brings considerable skills and expertise to the African Road board.